 especially for the music market, which strives to deliver the best audio quality.

-- Menus - Blu-ray Disc offers better interactivity than DVD – specifically,
+Menus - Both Blu-ray formats offers better interactivity than DVD – specifically,

 with menus that can run concurrently with the film.
 For example, while watching

-on DVD, which requires you to stop playback and access the menu, interrupting movie
+on DVD, which requires the viewer to stop playback and access the menu, interrupting the film.